ctmhoang/Self-Java/Notes.md

 to open an input stream and use this stream to create a Scanner object as follows:</br>
 `Scanner input = new Scanner(url.openStream());`</br>
 Now you can read the data from the input stream just like from a local file.
+## Abstract Class
+* The constructor in the abstract class is defined as protected because it is used only by subclasses.
+When you create an instance of a concrete subclass, its superclass’s constructor is invoked to initialize data fields defined in the superclass.
+* Abstract methods are nonstatic.

 ## Regex
 * http://regexone.com/ </br>
 `abc…`    Letters</br>